 Step Four: Form two loaves.
 Divide dough in half and form into two rectangular shaped loaves about 12 by 2 inch each.

 Step Five: Bake for 25 minutes at 350 Fahrenheit til lightly browned.
-Remove from oven and allow logs to cool on the baking sheet for Allow to cool for around 20 minutes.
-Transfer logs to a cutting board and lightly spray the tops and sides with a water bottle.
-Spray one time per section.
+Remove from oven and allow logs to cool then lightly spray with water.
 Wait 5 minutes before slicing.

 Step Six: Use a serrated knife to slice biscotti into 1/2 inch thick slices.

 Step Eight: Glaze the biscotti.
-Mix together the lemon juice, lemon zest and powdered sugar.
-Drizzle glaze over biscotti or dip the biscotti in the glaze.
-Place the dipped biscotti on a baking rack and allow glaze to set.
+Mix the lemon juice, lemon zest and powdered sugar.
+Drizzle over biscotti or dip the biscotti in the glaze.
+Place biscotti on a rack and to let the glaze set.

 Expert Tips

-Tip #2: Allow the biscotti to cool for around 20 minutes after the first bake. but don’t leave them too long.
-If you leave them too long the dough will become hard and difficult to cut.
+Tip #1: Allow the biscotti to cool for around 20 minutes after the first bake, but don’t leave them too long.
+If you leave them too long, the dough will become hard and difficult to cut.
 If you cut them when they are hot the slices will crumble.

-Tip #3: Use a long, sharp serrated knife to cut the biscotti.
+Tip #2: Cut the biscotti with long, sharp serrated knife.
 Slice in a sawing motion.

-Tip #4: Turn biscotti over halfway through the second bake.
-This will make sure the biscotti bake evenly.
+Tip #3: Turn biscotti over halfway through the second bake to make sure they bake evenly.

 Recipe FAQs